 Cantilever

-The most affordable type of boat lift available is held into place just via its frame and houses an aluminum construction, resistant to corrosion.
-Cantilever lifts also have very few moving parts, and they lift the boat at an angle.
+The most affordable type of boat lift available is held into place via its frame and houses an aluminum construction that is resistant to corrosion.
+Cantilever lifts also have very few moving parts and lift the boat at an angle.

 Elevator

-Instead of having pilings going into the water as support for the frame, you attach them to the dock itself.
+Instead of having pilings going into the water to support the frame, you attach them to the dock.
 This is also the most expensive boat lift type.

 Vertical

-In addition to the above-mentioned styles of boat lifts, you also have some other types worth mentioning, such as pile-mounted, freestanding, and floating boat lifts.
+In addition to the styles of boat lifts mentioned above, you also have some other types worth mentioning, such as pile-mounted, freestanding, and floating boat lifts.

 Depending on the variety of water, climate, space available, size of the boat, and your specific demands, you can install the type of boat lift that suits them best.